ind4skylivey/0ptiscaler4linux/README.md

 ## 🙏 Acknowledgments

 - **OptiScaler Team** - For creating the amazing OptiScaler mod
-- **fakenvapi** - For enabling Anti-Lag 2 on AMD GPUs
+- **fakenvapi** - For enabling Anti-Lag 2 on AMD GPUs for Linux
 - **Linux Gaming Community** - For continuous support and testing
-- **AMD, Intel, NVIDIA** - For their upscaling technologies
+- **AMD, Intel, NVIDIA** - For their upscaling technologies (FSR4, XeSS, DLSS)
 - **Valve** - For Proton and Steam Deck, advancing Linux gaming

 ---

 ## ⚠️ Disclaimer

-This is an unofficial tool not affiliated with or endorsed by AMD, Intel, NVIDIA, or any game developers.
+This is an unofficial tool not affiliated with or endorsed by AMD, Intel, NVIDIA, Valve, or any game developers.
 Use at your own risk.
 Always backup your game files before modification.

+This tool is designed specifically for Linux gaming with Steam, Proton, and Steam Deck.

 ---

 <div align="center">

-## 🚀 Ready to Boost Your FPS?
+## 🚀 Ready to Boost Your Linux Gaming FPS?

 ### Get Started in 30 Seconds